Sommaire

 - yoga;

-The must-have?
-Good nights with restful sleep, nothing more effective!
+The best?
+Good nights with restorative sleep, nothing more effective!

-Physical exercise promotes a healthy metabolism, good blood circulation, and helps regulate thyroid hormone production.
-You can do moderate activity like:
+Physical exercise promotes good metabolism, good blood circulation, and helps regulate thyroid hormone production.
+You can engage in moderate activity such as:

 - brisk walking;